Rethinking Charter's Expense System

 What I Would Do Now

 Returning to this project with more experience, there are several things I would do differently.
 One of the biggest gaps was the usability testing, with limited time and feedback coming largely from a single stakeholder, the designs moved into development without the level of validation they needed.
-Given the chance to do it again, I would build testing into each stage of the process rather than as a final step.
+Given more time, taking the prototype into the backcountry and testing it in a real environment would have been an important step before finalizing the feature, ensuring the content held up where it mattered most.

 01